 For full-length articles, an abstract of 150-250 words should be included.
 This will allow easy identification of the main arguments raised by the article.

 The Keele Law Review applies a double-blind review process.
 In order to ensure an impartial review of your submission, please do not identify yourself in your manuscript.
-You will be required to submit an anonymous main document and a separate title page with acknowledgments (including all sources of funding and support, and substantive contributions of individuals), affiliation, contact details, and co-author names.
+You will be required to submit an anonymous main document and a separate title page with acknowledgments (including all sources of funding and support, and substantive contributions of individuals), affiliation, academic position, contact details, and co-authors' names.

 All manuscripts must be original and not under consideration with another publication or in another form, such as a chapter of a book.
 Authors of submitted papers are obligated not to submit their paper for publication elsewhere until an editorial decision is rendered on their submission.

 Manuscripts should conform to The Oxford Standard for Citation of Legal Authorities (OSCOLA) which is designed to facilitate accurate citation of authorities, legislation, and other legal materials.
 Further information can be found at https://www.law.ox.ac.uk/research-subject-groups/publications/oscola.

 If the KLR General Editor is of the opinion that an article provisionally accepted for publication needs minor revisions - including minor shortening, correction of errors in punctuation, spelling and style - such proposed changes will be made by the Editors and will not be resubmitted to the author for approval prior to publication if they do not alter the meaning or sense of the original manuscript.
 Authors may be asked to resubmit articles in response to the peer-review evaluation.

 Oxford English spelling should be used.
 Authors whose first language is not English are requested to have their typescripts checked carefully before submission.
 This will help expedite the review process.